laroche/tastyworks-pnl/README.md

 python-script a new enhanced csv-file.
 This new csv-file adds a currency conversion from USD to Euro and computes the realised profits and losses based on the FIFO method.
 Also all currency gains for the USD-cash-account are added.
-A summary for all stock, dividend, option gains as well as the new "Termingeschäftsverluste" is output.
+A summary for all stock, fonds, dividend, option and future gains/losses is output.

 Details on German taxes are written up at <https://laroche.github.io/private-geldanlage/steuern.html>.